ptahproject/ptah/docs/overview.rst

     The fact is you *do not* need to ```loadParents``` every single time to aggregate security settings.
 You only need this in ad-hoc security delegation applications which users can assign Roles to other users on Content.
-While this model is standard in high heirarchical/collaboration systems it is not particularly useful for a many types of applications.
+While this model is standard in heirarchical/collaboration systems it is not particularly useful for a many types of applications.

     See How-to Ptah with URL Dispatch.